Ceslaus

-Ceslaus, O.P., (Czesław) (c.
+Ceslaus, (Czesław) (c.
 1184 – c.
-1242) was born in Kamień Śląski in Silesia, Poland, of the noble family of Odrowąż, and was a relative, possibly the brother, of Hyacinth of Poland.
+1242) was a Polish Dominican priest and missionary.
+He was beatified by the Catholic Church in 1713.
+Ceslaus was born in Kamień Śląski, Poland, of the noble family of Odrowąż, and was a relative, possibly the brother, of Hyacinth of Poland.

 Biography

 Having studied philosophy at Prague, he pursued his theological and juridical studies at the University of Bologna, after which he returned to Kraków, where he held the office of canon and custodian of the church of Sandomierz.

 About 1218 he accompanied his uncle Ivo, Bishop of Kraków, to Rome.
 Hearing of the great sanctity of Dominic of Guzmán, who had recently been attributed the miracle of resuscitating the nephew of Cardinal Stefano di Fossa Nova who had been killed in a fall from his horse, Ceslaus, together with Hyacinth, sought admission into the Order of Friars Preachers.